Falls in Nursing Homes - Are They Preventable?

 Remember - an injury related to a fall is a warning sign of nursing home neglect.

 If you have any concerns about nursing home care that remain unaddressed by management, contact an Adult Protective Services agency.
 You can find your local office at the National Council on Aging (1-800-677-1116).We Can Help with a Nursing Home Abuse or Neglect Problem If you or a family member has been injured by nursing home negligence or any type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys have the right expertise to fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.